-- When different approaches yield different decisions but we still must choose - When the alternatives all seem wrong in some way but we still must choose - Note: if what is right is clear to you, it is not a dilemma, though it may require courage to follow through!
+- When different approaches yield different decisions but we still must choose - When the alternatives all seem wrong in some way but we still must choose - When the alternatives all seem right in some way but we still must choose - Note: if what is right is clear to you, it is not a dilemma, though it may require courage to follow through!

-Exercise:

-Identify an Ethical Dilemma
+Exercise: Identify an Ethical Dilemma

-- Think of an ethical dilemma you have faced in your work life
+- Think of an ethical dilemma you have faced in your life

 - Identify why it was a dilemma for you

 - How did you resolve it?

 - Share with your table group

 - Choose one from your group and prepare to report out